sagemath/trac_to_gh/Issue 8850.md

 # Issue 8850: Cython should link against BLAS instead of ATLAS on Cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8850

 Original creator: mhansen